Mohabdo21/AirBnB_clone/README.md

 - `show` - show an object (based on id)
 - `destroy` - destroy an object
 - `all` - show all objects, of one type or all types
+- `count` - Retrieves the number of instances of a given class
 - `update` - Updates an instance based on the class name and id
 - `quit/EOF` - quit the console
 - `help` - see descriptions of commands

 ### `create`